 My goals are to inspire inclusive and impactful outcomes for complicated problems.
 I collaborate and co-facilitate with and array of working professionals to balance the discussion and my skillset when necessary.

 The point of this work is to discover alignment and shared truths, while coming to agreeable outcomes together.
 No one person should dominate the perspective, discussion, or the emotional energy of the room, as we seek to honor that we are all humans having these experiences with input on the problems we share.
 We must each understand that creating a safe boundary for each of us allows us to show up to any room with authenticity and upholding those boundaries for shared safety are a responsibility of each of us during our time together.

 I begin all of my sessions with what are called The Shared Agreements.
 A list of agreements can be created for every group of people working together.
 I’ve adopted the rules I learned from my friend and equity designer, Antionette Carroll at Creative Reaction Lab.
 These stand as the social contract to protect each person involved in the discussion and inspire vulnerable dialogue about hard topics.
 Getting past disagreement, creating space for underrepresented voices, learning to share power effectively, and weeding through ineffective processes often brings up complicated emotions as aspects of bias and ego are triggered.
 The work of social and creative change requires a lot of courage and humility, these agreements help to create the space for that growth to be possible, and for our work to reflect our values.

-We created a time lapse video for the creation of our shared agreements… you can watch the process of our most complicated letterpress print so far.
+We created a timelapse video for the creation of our shared agreements poster print… you can watch the creative process of my most complicated handset type letterpress print to date.